MIT Human Resources posts legal notices regarding employee benefits to this location, including notices that must be posted electronically.

 - Equal Opportunity: MIT is an equal opportunity employer.
 All qualified applicants will receive equitable consideration for employment based on their experience and qualifications, and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, pregnancy, religion, disability, age, genetic information, veteran status, or national or ethnic origin.
 See MIT's full policy on nondiscrimination.
 Know your rights.

-- FMLA: Employee Rights and Responsibilities in English and Spanish
+- FMLA: Employee Rights and Responsibilities in English and Spanish (learn about MIT's employee leave benefits)

 - Health Insurance Coverage in Massachusetts